 One academic year at GRIPS is composed of four terms: fall (16 weeks), winter (8 weeks), spring (16 weeks), and summer (8 weeks).
 Although the formal academic term starts in October, students in the Customs Course are invited to arrive in early September, and attend supplementary classes to brush up on their basic mathematical and statistical skills, which will help them grasp the micro-foundations of economics and the basis for empirical analysis.
-They also attend classes on basic Japanese, and special five-day program as part of the practicum.
+They also attend classes on basic Japanese, and special five-day program as part of the practicum in Customs Administration.

-Schedule for September-October 2018
+Schedule for September-October 2020

 September September Week 1 Sep.
-6• Arrival in JapanSep.
-7• Welcome party sponsored by WCO• Campus tour, program-wide guidance Week 2 Japanese language class Mathematics for Economics Week 3-4 Mathematics for Economics Lectures at Customs Training Institute (3 days) Study visit to regional customs (2 days) Courtesy visit to the Director-General of the Customs and Tariff Bureau at the Ministry of Finance, Japan October Week 5 Oct.
+6 Sep.
+9 Arrival in JapanWelcome party sponsored by WCOCampus tour, program-wide guidance Week 2 Japanese language class Mathematics for Economics Week 3-4 Mathematics for Economics Courtesy visit to the Director-General of the Customs and Tariff Bureau at the Ministry of Finance, Japan October Week 5 Oct.
 1 Oct.
-3-4 Oct.
+5-6 Oct.
 5 Oct.
-9 Move into student residence Entrance guidance, school-wide orientation Administrative formalities at GRIPS Health check-up, Roppongi town tour, school-wide welcome party Fall term classes commence
+7 Move into student residence Entrance ceremony, school-wide orientation Administrative formalities at GRIPS Health check-up, Roppongi town tour, school-wide welcome party Fall term classes commence